Data Security and Handling

 We will explain the need for each of these here:

 Read access to administration and metadata

-This is necessary so that Renovate can learn enough about the repository to detect the right settings without manual configuration.
+This is necessary so that Renovate can learn enough about the repository to detect settings without manual configuration.
 As an example, this permission is used so Renovate can detect: